xaviermerino/ECE4551-Computer-Architecture/Extra-Readings/Pipelining-1/README.md

 5           | **SUBS** | Empty | Empty      | Empty     | ADDS
 6           | ... |  **SUBS** | Empty      | Empty     | Empty

 This doesn't look very good though.
-Which is why we have an alternate method called **register forwarding**.
+Which is why we have an alternate method called **forwarding**.
 We will be covering that later on.

 ###### WAW Dependencies
 Let's consider the following assembly program.